liam-wiltshire/talks/exposure/content.md

 - Work is something that most of us have to do, but it certainly shouldn't be a one way street.
  - Only YOU can decide what matters to you - what matters now might be different in the future.
- - It should help progress your personal and professional goals - be that through what you learn, who you meet, the money you earn, or something else.
+ - It should help progress personal and professional goals - what you learn, who you meet, the money you earn, or anything else
 - Work is a commercial transacton - you owe your company your focus, integrety and effort, but they also need to work hard so that you _want_ to be there!